-When you’re a college student, your dollars don’t go very far.
-After paying for tuition, rent, books, and fees, you’re lucky if you have a few bucks left on the weekend for a couple of beers.
+When you’re a college student, your dollars don’t go far.
+After paying for tuition, rent, books and fees, you’re lucky if you have a few bucks left for a weekend night on the town.
 The last thing you want to do is pay too much for your student car insurance.

-Fortunately for you, there are a number of companies that offer special discounts on car insurance for college students.
+Fortunately for you, there are a few companies that offer special discounts on car insurance for college students.
 Car insurance is expensive, especially for younger drivers, but there are options for you that can save you some money.

 Compare Affordable Car Insurance Rates

 If you own a car, you are likely required to carry at least a minimum level of liability insurance.
 If you hit someone, your liability insurance will cover their repairs.
 And if someone hits you, their liability insurance will cover your repairs.

 However, if you get in an accident that doesn’t involve another car that is your fault, you’re out of luck.
 You’ll have to pay for the repairs on your own unless you have collision insurance.

 - Minimum requirements: All states require you to carry at least a minimum level of bodily injury and property damage liability insurance.
 If you’re at fault in an accident, your liability insurance will cover the other driver’s repairs and medical expenses.
 And if someone hits your vehicle, their liability insurance will cover your medical bills and repairs.

 - Personal injury protection: Some states also require car owners to carry personal injury protection insurance.
 PIP insurance covers the cost of injuries to you and your passengers when you have an accident, regardless of who is at fault.
 Some PIP policies also cover funeral expenses.